Fixing Concrete Filled Conduits with CIP-Conduit

 CIP-Conduit at Naval Station Norfolk

 Naval Station Norfolk is a United States Navy base in Norfolk, Virginia.
 It supports naval forces in the United States Fleet Forces Command, those operating in the Atlantic Ocean, Mediterranean Sea, and the Indian Ocean.
 The installation occupies about 4 miles of waterfront space and 11 miles of pier.
 It is the world's largest naval station, with the largest concentration of U.S. Navy forces.
 General Contractor Blackwater Electric discovered the naval station had a need for trenchless technology and contacted a Flow-Liner Certified Installer.
 The contractor had found issues with stringing the naval station's underground electrical conduit lines and discovered the conduits were too congested to work in.
 The Certified Flow-Liner Installer performed a thorough cleaning procedure to open up the conduits.
 After the lines were cleaned and opened back up, approximately 3000 feet of conduits were lined using Flow-Liner's CIP-Conduit® inversion method.
-Both Blackwater Electric and Naval Station Norfolk were pleased with the use of Flow-Liner's trenchless technology, and happy to save time and money with pipe lining.
+Both Blackwater Electric and Naval Station Norfolk were pleased with the use of Flow-Liner's trenchless technology, and happy to save time and money with CIP-Conduit lining.

 Download more information about Flow-Liner CIP-Duct projects Below: